RADAR-Radio Afterglow Detection and AI-driven Response: A Federated Framework for Gravitational Wave Event Follow-Up: Summary and conclusion

 \section{Summary and conclusion}

 We have presented \sysname{}, a framework aimed at addressing key challenges in the EM follow-up of GW events.
 Critical among these challenges are the large GW localization regions, which contrast sharply with the comparatively narrow fields of view of sensitive radio arrays, and the requirement for prolonged radio monitoring extending years post-merger to derive accurate astrophysical constraints on the emitting sources and their properties.
 The demanding observing resource requirements imposed by these two challenges can be mitigated through enhanced global coordination among observers and telescopes. \sysname{} seeks to advance this objective by enabling community-driven information sharing, federated data analysis, and system resilience, while incorporating AI techniques for both GW signal identification and radio data aggregation and analysis.
+We note that RADAR can also be employed to facilitate follow up observations and modeling efforts within multiple networks of collaborations, not necessarily as a single centralized effort.